 Trendsetters set the pace and shriek following the crowd, so if you find that your social peers are collectively opting for foreign design tastes, by all means do acknowledge their style, in complement and do stay focused on the clarity of your own style.
 This would be the most optimum time to boast your “made in America” products and converse on the myriad of reasons why you upgraded in quality.

 Because the American dollar isn’t an easy dollar to make, spending it wisely will always be in fashion.
-Choosing to buy American undoubtedly reflects a dimensional statement about your personal style, so make it official – purchase and raise your own flag of pride.
+Choosing to buy American undoubtedly reflects a dimensional statement about your personal style, so make it official – support the United States of America (still the greatest country on Earth) when you purchase and raise your own flag.
 You don’t have to be astronaut to make a statement.
 Buy American.